 VPN (Virtual Private Network)

-VPN stands for virtual private network, a connection type, which is oftentimes used by companies to protect their sensitive data while transferring it over the internet.
-However, VPN can be also used to change your IP address and make you seem, like you are accessing the website from a different location and service provider.
+VPN stands for a virtual private network, a connection type, which is oftentimes used by companies to protect their sensitive data while transferring it over the internet.
+However, VPN can be also used to change your IP address and make you seem like you are accessing the website from a different location and service provider.
 In order to get a VPN, you can either subscribe to a service or setup your own VPN server.
 In case, you are going for the service option, your provider will give you access to their client software, which you install on your computer.
 You will then use this client to connect to a selected VPN server, thus obtaining a new IP address.

 Pros and Cons of VPN for multiple account management